 - Provider: Choose an EAP provider.
 Make sure to check its service-level agreement, as these vary considerably.
 Also, ask fellow business owners and HR professionals who use EAPs which providers have been good for them.

-- Promotion: Use the time between choosing your EAP provider and launching the program to start promoting your new benefits.
+- Promotion: Use the time between choosing your EAP provider and launching the program to promote your new benefits.

 - Maintenance: You should periodically review your EAP.
 Keep in touch with employees on what they think and what they would like improved.